markproy/sagemaker-workshop/lab2/README.md

 Click on the **Files** tab and open the new folder created.
 Click on the Jupyter notebook called **Image-classification-fulltraining-highlevel.ipynb** to start the lab.

 Navigate to the notebook and follow the documentation provided in the sample notebook.
+Be sure to increase the number of epochs if you would like to have the test image classified properly.
+The notebook defaults to 5, but 25 epochs is more appropriate.